 The following resilience assessment was developed using the preliminary version of the UNDRR Disaster Resilience Scorecard for Cities.
 The preliminary assessment was conducted within the framework of a webinar between the municipality of Bratislava, MÚOP, and Fraunhofer on January 28, 2020.
 As the original Scorecard is aimed at city-level, not all questions were immediately applicable on the level of historic areas or single heritage assets.
 Wherever possible, answers were provided for the historic areas under examination (e.g. with regard to hazard scenarios).
 For all other questions, answers were provided on city-level (e.g. with regard to city masterplans).
 The results give a first indication of the overall resilience of the city with some - but not exclusive - focus on the historic areas examined by ARCH.
-In addition, the application of the Scorecard will be used as input for the development of the ARCH Resilience Assessment results presented in the baseline reports should not be employed to develop resilience action plans, as not all necessary stakeholder groups were involved in the assessment process.
+In addition, the application of the Scorecard will be used as input for the development of the ARCH Resilience Assessment Framework specifically focused on historic areas.
+Lastly, the preliminary resilience assessment results presented in the baseline reports should not be employed to develop resilience action plans, as not all necessary stakeholder groups were involved in the assessment process.